burger

 • Each access is isolated and can be revoked without disrupting the others.

-• A password is never visible after its creation; if needed, a new access can be created.
+• A password is never visible after its creation; if necessary, a new access can be created.

 Multiple accesses can coexist for the same address, allowing different devices or software to connect without interruption.
 Each password is entered once per application or device and remains independent: you can revoke a specific access (for example, in case of a lost or replaced device) without affecting the others.

-For more information, consult this other guide on the subject.
+Refer to this other guide on this subject.

 Has this FAQ been helpful?